 Even though there are risks, if you know your borrower and trust their judgment and responsibility, it could benefit your credit and give you and your borrower peace of mind, knowing they’re getting the loan they need.

-Cosigning for a friend or family member, especially one who has had delinquencies in the past, is risky.
+Cosigning for a friend or family member, especially one who has had delinquencies in the past, or taken out payday loans no credit check is risky.
 If you decide to cosign, make sure you communicate well and foresee that they will, in fact, be able to pay their debt on time.

 If a coworker or a casual acquaintance asks you to cosign, it’s probably in your best interest to say no, especially if you aren’t familiar with their credit history and character.

 Make sure you get and keep copies of ALL the loan documents.
 Plus, ask for duplicate statements to be sent to you so that you can monitor and track the primary borrower’s payment plan.